Staff Counselor, Consultant to Athletics Department (Pronouns: she, her, hers)

 Masters in Clinical Psychology, Appalachian State University Internship: New River Behavioral Healthcare

-Professional Interests / Areas of Expertise: Heidi has worked at the ASU Counseling Center in varying capacities since 2004 and comes from a background in community and school-based mental health, where she learned to appreciate working in integrated, interdisciplinary health services settings.
-Heidi works with a wide range of issues, including depression and suicide, trauma, anxiety, women’s issues, eating concerns, and relationship and attachment problems, and is particularly interested in the connection between mental health and nature.
-Heidi has a strong passion for working with underserved and marginalized populations and currently co-facilitates the Transgender Therapy Group at the Counseling Center.
-For the past 2.5 years, Heidi has served in a new role as the primary liaison between the Counseling Center and the Athletics Department, which she views as its own cultural entity.
+Professional Interests / Areas of Expertise: Heidi has worked at the ASU Counseling Center in varying roles since 2004 and comes from a background in community and school-based mental health, where she learned to appreciate working in integrated, interdisciplinary health services settings.
+Heidi works with a wide range of issues, including depression and suicide, trauma, anxiety, womens issues, eating concerns, and relationship and attachment problems, and is particularly interested in the connection between mental health and nature.
+Heidi has a strong passion for working with underserved and marginalized populations and for many years co-facilitated the Gender Spectrum Therapy Group at the Counseling Center.
+Heidi was involved in the early development of a formal relationship between the Counseling Center and the Athletics Department, to improve access to services for student-athletes.
+More recently, Heidi has become interested in mental health training at the community level for prevention and reduction of stigma.

 Approach to counseling / Theoretical Orientation: Heidi has a holistic, collaborative approach to therapy.
 Her theoretical orientation is integrative, primarily drawing from humanistic, interpersonal process, and relational-cultural and feminist perspectives.
 Heidi frequently incorporates mindfulness, cognitive-behavioral, and dialectical behavioral techniques into her work.
 She has a strong belief in every person's capacity for growth and healing and views her role as therapist as creating an affirming, inclusive space to foster change and potential.